 4. Visit the Botanical Garden

-The reserve is open from 9:00 – 5:00pm year round, and on certain days free transportation is offered to the botanical garden.
+The reserve is open from 9:00 – 5:00 pm year-round, and on certain days free transportation is offered to the botanical garden.
 Click here for details.

 5. Go on a Walking Tour

 It’s fun wandering around the cobblestone streets of San Miguel de Allende on your own, but it’s even better when you’re accompanied by a knowledgeable guide.

 6. Study Spanish

-One of the most popular things to do in San Miguel de Allende is sign up for Spanish lessons.
+One of the most popular things to do in San Miguel de Allende is to sign up for Spanish lessons.
 There are plenty of excellent Spanish schools here and the locals are super friendly and ready to help you practice.